 Master Some Basic Skills

-The most pressing of those essentials would be food and water.
+The most pressing of those essentials are food and water.
 We've already covered learning to purify your own water, but keeping a stock of clean water is a still good idea.
-Figuring out how to create and emergency food supply is a little but trickier, but follow these tips and you should be well on your way to self sufficiency and emergency preparedness.

 Expand Your First Aid Kit

 You probably already have some form of first aid kit around, but are you really ready to deal with all sorts of medical problems, emergencies, and ailments?
 Building up your emergency preparedness first aid kit is key to the homesteading lifestyle.

 This first aid kit list will help you ensure you have everything you could possibly need in case you can't make it to the doctor.
 Stocking up with first aid supplies and learning some home remedies will help keep you healthy and homesteading.